Theta Chi Remembers D-Day

 Wounds from mortar fire at Goronne prevented Vandervoort from joining his division’s advance into Germany.

-Another paratrooper that jumped into France was Ed D. Shames (Zeta Pi/Old Dominion 2014), a member of I Company, 3rd Battalion, 506th Parachute Infantry Regiment in the 101st Airborne Division, United States Army.
-At the age of 19, Shames entered the training camp at Toccoa, GA in September 1942 and endured the grueling training process and ran up the Currahee Mountain numerous times.
+Another paratrooper who jumped into France was Ed D. Shames (Zeta Pi/Old Dominion 2014), a member of I Company, 3rd Battalion, 506th Parachute Infantry Regiment in the 101st Airborne Division, United States Army.
+At the age of 19, Shames entered the training camp at Toccoa, GA, in September 1942 and endured the grueling training process and ran up and down Currahee Mountain numerous times.
 After Toccoa, he completed additional training and earned his jump wings and shipped out to England in September 1943.
 He was promoted to Staff Sergeant and was responsible to learn and brief the 3rd Battalion on every detail of the invasion.
 He constructed sand tables that were used in planning the Normandy invasion.

-Shames jumped into Normandy on June 5, 1944 and landed amidst the cattle on a farm having no idea where he landed.
+Shames jumped into Normandy during the early hours of June 6, 1944, and landed amidst the cattle of a farm, having no idea where he landed.
 After finding some other paratroopers, he opted to knock on the door of a local farmer to help identify their location.
 He knew from training that the last place that he wanted to be was in Carentan – where the German armor was headquartered.

 Due to his leadership and actions on D-Day assisting in securing vital bridges and during the Battle of Bloody Gully, Shames was promoted to Lieutenant by Col. Sink.
 He was the first NCO in the 3rd Battalion to receive a battlefield commission in Normandy.
 After returning to England, he was later reassigned as a platoon leader for the 506th's 2nd Battalion’s Easy Company.
 Easy Company is best known as the subject of the book and HBO series Band of Brothers.

-A brief description of his additional actions in World War II: Shames participated in Operation Market Garden, jumping into the Netherlands.
-He later participated (as a volunteer) in Operation Pegasus, which evacuated more than 130 British paratroopers.
-He was assigned to serve as the Lieutenant for Easy Company’s 3rd Platoon.
-He defended Bastogne during the Battle of the Bulge and led assaults in Foy and Noville.
+A brief review of his additional actions in World War II include: participating in Operation Market Garden and jumping into the Netherlands; participating (as a volunteer) in Operation Pegasus, which evacuated more than 130 British paratroopers; serving as the Lieutenant for Easy Company’s 3rd Platoon; defending Bastogne during the Battle of the Bulge; and leading assaults in Foy and Noville.
 In Foy, he helped to disable a German tank with a bazooka.

 Shames was known to be a rough and tough officer with a no-nonsense attitude.
 Shames explained that he knew he had to be serious as men’s lives were in his hands.
-Under his leadership, his platoon experienced the least amount of losses.
+Under his leadership, his platoon experienced the fewest losses compared to the other platoons in Easy Company.

 Following the Battle of the Bulge, Easy Company stumbled upon a concentration camp in Landsberg and Shames was sent out to investigate rumors of another, larger camp.
 He became the first U.S. officer to visit the Dachau concentration camp.